akka/akka/akka-docs/rst/java/cluster-usage.rst

 If you don't configure seed nodes you need to join the cluster programmatically or manually.

 Manual joining can be performed by using ref:`cluster_jmx_java` or :ref:`cluster_command_line_java`.
-Joining programatically can be performed with ``Cluster.get(system).join``.
+Joining programmatically can be performed with ``Cluster.get(system).join``.
 Unsuccessful join attempts are automatically retried after the time period defined in configuration property ``retry-unsuccessful-join-after``.
 Retries can be disabled by setting the property to ``off``.